 Mobile Commerce has revolutionized the way we engage in commercial transactions, offering convenience and speed in various forms.
 It is primarily categorized into three essential types:

 These are optimized eCommerce platforms that allow users to conveniently shop on mobile devices without having to zoom in.
 In addition, shopping applications and social media platforms, such as Facebook, Twitter, Pinterest, and Instagram, also use mobile commerce technology for the same purpose.

-Mobile commerce development is associated with the application of the internet through mobile devices.
-In 1997, Coca-Cola allowed buyers to pay via SMS at two vending machines in Finland, and it has laid the foundation for later applications by other brands.
+Mobile commerce development is associated with the application of the Internet through mobile devices.
+In 1997, Coca-Cola allowed buyers to pay via SMS at two vending machines in Finland, and it laid the foundation for later applications by other brands.

 SMS, or text messaging, is familiar to everyone.
 It is the oldest mobile commerce technology, supporting two-way interactive messaging.
 It is so easy to use that anyone can access it no matter what type of mobile device they are using.

 Text messages are capable of transmitting push notifications, which are one-way alerts that can include news, special offers, and other information from content providers to subscribers.
 This feature has made SMS a valuable tool for businesses to disseminate timely information and promotions to a broad audience.

 Beyond simple text, SMS can also carry binary data.
 This capability enables it to act as a delivery mechanism for various downloads, such as ringtones, operator logos, and even encrypted messages.
 This versatility has expanded the scope of SMS beyond mere communication to include various facets of digital content distribution.

 A significant feature of SMS in the realm of mobile commerce is its support for two-way interactive messaging.
 For example, bank customers can easily check their account balances by sending a specific command, like BAL, to a designated phone number or shortcode.
 This interaction represents a convenient and immediate way for consumers to engage with services and access information.